The meeting is at the National Air and Space Museum’s Steven F. Udvar-Hazy Center on the Hangar Floor Level, Classroom 2a and2b

 Plus, Peter Kilduff's Between the Bookends.

-Volume 33, #3, the Autumn issue, edited by Mike O'Neal, is in layout.
+Volume 33, #3, the Autumn issue, edited by Mike O'Neal, has started to arrive as well.

 The Isle of Jersey has announced the issue of a set of six stamps commemorating World War I aviation, and featuring the work of League member and frequent cover illustrator Russell Smith